WMB2-29012024/AJAY_RAJPUT_B2/README.md

 3. When a radio button is clicked, update the text content of a paragraph element below the radio buttons with the selected gender.
 ---

-**Question:** Create a webpage with an <input type="file"> element and a paragraph below it.
+**Question:5** Create a webpage with an <input type="file"> element and a paragraph below it.
 When the user selects a file using the file input and clicks a submit button, display the name and size of the selected file in the paragraph below.

 *Task breakdown:*